-Intro to the kids: "Months are about 4 weeks long and divide the year into 12 parts.
+"Months are about 4 weeks long and divide the year into 12 parts.
 What's the order of months in a calendar?"
-(Discuss.)
+Discuss.
 "If we look at all our birthdays, which month do you think will have the most birthdays?"
-(Take guesses!)
+Discuss.
+Take guesses!

-- 1. Have everyone separate into groups based on their birth month. - 2.
-Tell kids they'll be forming a human bar chart, based on their birth months.
-Each month will get its own line or "bar" of kids, and months with more kids will have longer bars. → - masking tape on the floor to indicate the months.
-Show kids where - 4.
-When everyone is lined up, see which bar is longest that's the most common birth month for your club! - 5.
-See how quickly the kids can line up in date order within each month (with the first of the month at the front).
+- 1. Have everyone separate into groups based on their birth month. - Tell kids they'll be forming a human bar chart.
+Each month will get its own line or "bar" of kids, and months with more kids will have longer bars. →

+Use 12 pieces of masking tape on the floor to indicate the months.

+Show kids where the month's bars should start.

-Ask the kids: "Which 2 kids have the birthdays closest to each other's?"
+- 4. When everyone is lined up, see which bar is longest that's the most common birth month for your club! - 5.
+See how quickly the kids can line up in date order within each month (with the first of the month at the front). - ?
+"Which 2 kids have the birthdays closest to each other's?"
 Use this Party Fun Fact to help figure out which months have 30 vs. 31 days: The Knuckle Rule!
 Make 2 fists and put then next to each other with thumbs touching, knuckles facing up.
 Name the months starting with January on the leftmost knuckle.
 All knuckle bumps are the 31-day months, and the dips in between have 30 days (or 28 for February)!